ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 ---
 # Saving grace

 That said, it took just a little Googling to dig deeper.
-I needed to confirm this "defect" before I am wiling to walk away.
+I needed to confirm this "defect" before I am wiling to walk away from a promising new find.
 Glad I did!
 I am happy to report that the latest Zotero app on iOS actually supports inking, as evidenced in this [video](https://www.bilibili.com/video/BV1P54y1N7Gr/?spm_id_from=333.337.search-card.all.click).
-This is also confirmed by the official account.
+It's also confirmed by an official account:

 #paste/glasp/link
 ## Official app description